Author

 The winners in this land grab will not simply be those who build fastest, but those who build with foresight, coordination, and trust.

-The data center industry is experiencing unprecedented growth, driven by the insatiable demand for cloud services, AI, and digital infrastructure.
+The data centers industry is experiencing unprecedented growth, driven by the insatiable demand for cloud services, AI, and digital infrastructure.
 While the opportunity feels inevitable, readiness lags far behind.
 The rapid scale-up of construction, power grid access, and skilled labor availability has exposed a fundamental coordination challenge across owners, developers, and contractors.
 Without better alignment, the industry risks stalled projects, spiraling costs, and missed opportunities.

 At this age, AI can enhance procurement forecasting, risk tracking, and commissioning checklists.
 But AI cannot resolve misaligned incentives, negotiate permits, or rewire power grids.
 Nor can it compensate for a project culture resistant to transparency and collaboration.
 Technology alone is not a substitute for human coordination and specialized technical expertise.